 All international students must meet minimum admission requirements to be considered for admission:

 Official International Credential Evaluation

-All international post-secondary transcripts must be evaluated by an approved translation and evaluation company (see below).
+All international post-secondary transcripts must be evaluated by an approved translation and evaluation company (see below for a list of our preferred agencies, but we will accept evaluations from any National Association of Credential Evaluation Services (NACES) member).
 All evaluations must be completed with official documents sent to the evaluation company directly from institutions.
 A course-by-course evaluation must be sent to the Office of Admissions at UW Bothell in a sealed envelope or other means of official transmission directly from the evaluation agency.

 If you can obtain a transcript in English from your institution, please verify with the Office of Admissions for approval.